TopPro104/Aio-engine/README.md

 Using the Engine:

 Run the engine script.
 Enter the name of the directory where the bot will be created.
+(Most likely the incorrect directory will be displayed if you are using vscode or other IDEs, in which case specify the directory in this format: C:/Users.../Aio-engine-main (Without the / at the end)
 Follow the on-screen instructions to set up the bot.
 Core Features
 Token Setup: